poke1024/origami/README.md

 ## How to create ground truth

-You first need to detect lines in your pages: in order to do this, run `origami.batch.detect.binarize`, `origami.batch.detect.segment`, `origami.batch.detect.vectors` and `origami.batch.detect.lines` on your `DATA_PATH` that contains your page images.
+You first need to detect lines in your pages: in order to do this, run `origami.batch.detect.binarize`, `origami.batch.detect.segment`, `origami.batch.detect.contours` and `origami.batch.detect.lines` on your `DATA_PATH` that contains your page images.

 Now run `python -m origami.tool.sample DATA_PATH` (look at the `-s` parameter to specify which content